Idaho, ID

 Idaho Child Care Program (ICCP) #

-Idaho Child Care Program (ICCP) provides child care assistance to low-income, working families by paying for a portion of child care, and parents co-pay for the remaining cost.
+Idaho Child Care Program (ICCP) provides child care assistance to low-income families by paying for a portion of child care, and parents co-pay for the remaining cost.

-The amount of assistance a family may receive from ICCP is based on income, the amount of hours the parents are working, in school, or participating in approved activities.
+Eligibility is based on the family income and the amount of hours the parents are working, in school, or participating in approved activities.

 How do I apply for child care assistance in Idaho?